Bolton's Muamba still critically ill

 Bolton’s Premier League game at Aston Villa which was scheduled to take place on Tuesday has been postponed.

-Bolton manager Owen Coyle said: ”Fabrice’s family have asked me to pass on their thanks for the many, many kind messages of support from not only Bolton fans but also fans from clubs across the country and abroad.
+Bolton manager Owen Coyle said in Sunday’s statement: ”Fabrice’s family have asked me to pass on their thanks for the many, many kind messages of support from not only Bolton fans but also fans from clubs across the country and abroad.

 “All our thoughts and prayers are for Fabrice and his family at this time.
 The family would also like to thank the media for respecting their privacy at this time.”